tapzx2/digital-garden/content/For the Love of SOPs and Documentation.md

 tags:
   - public
 ---
-I love SOPs and documentation.

 SOPs contain the recipes of a company.

 They lay the foundation for quality work and sustainable growth, making them particularly impactful to newer companies or smaller teams.

-This concise set of articles combines research and my  experience as COO in serval companies, shaped by my training as an instructional designer.
+This concise set of articles combines research and my  experiences as COO.

-We inherently want our work to have an impact.
-Researching and implementing quality SOPs has that impact and it is my sincere pleasure to do this work.

 If you're interested in developing SOPs for your company and would like to know more about how I go about it, I invite you to please take a look at the links below.

 - [[Quick Start to Writing SOPs]] - Writing SOPs can seem overwhelming.
 Get started quickly with two simple steps.
 - [[How to Organize SOPs]] - Once you have a few SOPs and or documentation articles, the issue of how to organzine them arises.
 Here's a quick summary on how to make your SOPs readable, findable, and easy to update.
 - [[Which SOPs to Are Important to Write First]] - Struggling with which SOP to start with?